Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 #### getDeploymentFund

 The getDeploymentFund method retrieves the funding balance of a specific deployment associated with the Akash client.
-It takes a single parameter dseq, and relies on the initialized Akash instance and the getDeploymentDetail method to query the deployment funding balance.
+It takes only dseq as a parameter, and relies on the initialized Akash instance and the getDeploymentDetail method to query the deployment funding balance.
 The method first calls the getDeploymentDetail method internally, passing the dseq parameter, to retrieve the detailed information of the deployment.
 Once the deployment detail is obtained, the method accesses the escrowAccount.balance property of the detail to retrieve the funding balance.